yusacetin/google_earth_plus/README.md

 * Go to [chrome://extensions](chrome://extensions)
 * Click "Load unpacked" at the top left
 * Select the directory containing the files

-### What does it do?
-The main reason I wanted to create this was to make entering and exiting street view mouse-click-free.
-The extension maps the F key to the top-north view shortcut and the D and E keys to the street view toggle button by default.
-You can also press D or E while in street view mode to quit it and go back to map view mode.
-It also modifies many other shortcuts that are scattered all over the keyboard to bring them near the left hand home row so you can use them without lifting your hand.

-### Why?
-You can keep your left hand at its natural home row position on the keyboard and save yourself many mouse clicks to make your Google Earth experience much smoother.

-### How do I customize the keys?
-Edit the constants at the top of the content_script.js file.

 ### More features?
 Don't count on it.
 Feel free to fork.